-Line a 20-by-20-centimeter (8-by-8-inch) shallow baking tin (pan) with baking paper (parchment paper).
+Line an eight-by-eight-inch baking pan with parchment paper.
 In a medium bowl, stir together the yogurt, maple syrup, cinnamon, and vanilla.
 Gently stir in the blueberries and cacao nibs and mix until everything is combined.
-Pour the mixture into the tin, spreading it out evenly, making sure the blueberries are evenly distributed.
+Pour the mixture into the tin, spreading it out evenly and making sure the blueberries are evenly distributed.
 Sprinkle the chopped pistachios over the yogurt surface.
-Cover with clingfilm (plastic wrap) and place in the freezer overnight or until required.
+Cover with plastic wrap and place in the freezer overnight or until needed.

 Drain the liquid from the strawberries into a small saucepan.
-Bring to the boil until reduced to a thickened sauce.
+Bring it to a boil until reduced to a thickened sauce.
 Leave to cool.

 Chewy Tahini and Almond Cookies

 "These cookies hit the post-exercise spot every time!" says Parsons.
 "They take no time to make and can be kept for up to a week without drying out.
 The moment I unlocked the versatility of tahini and its smooth texture, these cookies were born.
 Tahini comes in both light and dark varieties and is packed with calcium, which supports bone structure and strength."